 Making our way to the media center, I realized just how many people were here.
 During the week, the crowd was not so big, which is understandable.
 But come the weekend, everywhere you looked there was a sea of bodies.
 With the number of people there and how traffic was going to be after the night show along with there were no jets flying in the night show, we decided to head back to the house.

-Back at house, time to dump cards, find something to eat and prepare for the morning like we did all week long.
+Back at the house, it was time to dump cards, find something to eat and prepare for the morning like we did all week long.
 But Saturday night was a little different, it was the end of the weekly grind.
 Most of the members in the house was leaving tomorrow and heading home.
-Scott packed up, said his good byes to everybody and was off to Milwaukee to catch his flight home in the morning.
+Scott packed up, said his goodbyes to everybody and was off to Milwaukee to catch his flight home in the morning.
 I think everybody went to bed early, but Peter and Vincent stayed for the night show and returned late.

 Sunday, Last day at Oshkosh

 Time to put the House the way we got it.
-Making beds, cleaning dishes as well as packing up our cloths and gear.
-We all said our good byes and exchanged information.
+Making beds, cleaning dishes as well as packing up our clothes and gear.
+We all said our goodbyes and exchanged information.
 With everybody’s car packed and the house locked up, we took a quick group selfie and we all parted ways.
 On the drive home, I reflected on my experiences from the past week and begin to process the whole trip.
 My takeaway from EAA AirVenture is that it’s a photo grind.
-I mean that in good way.
+I mean that in a good way.
 The repetition of each day but still looking to do things differently from the day before.
 Trying to contain the feeling of being overwhelmed by enormous amount of aviation stuff and yet stay focused on my task.
-AirVenture is something I know my photography (as least now) cannot do it justice.
-It is something every aviation and photography nerd must experience as least once in his or her life time.
+AirVenture is something I know my photography cannot do if justice.
+It is something every aviation and photography nerd must experience at least once.

 Feel free to share in the comments below as well as if you like my content, click the “Like” button or even start to follow my blog.